Hamilton County teacher, YMCA gym instructor charged with aggravated sexual battery - NewsBreak

 Parents raise stink over sewage issue at Whitwell High School Tuesday

 MARION COUNTY, Tenn. — In Marion County several parents have reached out to us with concerns about a sewage issue that happened at Whitwell High School Tuesday.
 They say the school did not tell parents what was happening.
-We spoke with the Marion County Director of Schools, Dr. Mark...
+Some students have told us that the sewage issues were handled...

 Driver shortage at First Student leads to 241 uncovered bus routes as contract looms